Future of SSP Library

 In October 2019, City staff kicked off the community engagement process at “On the Road Again” to share information concerning options for the future of South St. Paul Public Library and to obtain broad-based and representative citizen input to aid in the decision-making process.

 A basic general Library Survey (PDF) was created to gauge the library needs of our residents as well as their interest in a library upgrade of any kind.
-(Spanish version (PDF)) A more detailed survey will be mailed out to all residents of South St. Paul in November 2019.
+(Spanish version (PDF) A more detailed survey will be mailed out to all residents of South St. Paul in January 2020.

 Help Us Write the Next Chapter (PDF), a library fact sheet, was created to outline the essential points of the discussion surrounding the library.
 These points follow an ABC approach of Autonomy, Build-Out, and Cost Impacts.
 (Spanish version (PDF)) A narrated companion video was developed for social media outlets and websites.
 (Spanish video)